The Lake County Board of Review & Appeal Process

 Aside from the above mentioned instances, any well prepared case based upon comparable properties can also handled by the Board of Review without a hearing.

-If the hearing is by phone or video the hearing begins with the swearing-in of parties to the case.
+If the hearing is by phone, in-person or video the hearing begins with the swearing-in of parties to the case.
 Appellants and/or their attorney give evidence and testimony.
 The Township Assessor’s Office presents evidence and testimony.
 The Board and parties may ask questions.
 Parties to the case may provide rebuttal testimony.
 Board members deliberate between or among themselves and render their decision.
 Hearings are scheduled every fifteen (15) minutes.

 The Appeal (application) Form, the Board’s Rules and this website are designed to be instructive.
 However, for those property owners who have additional questions or concerns, the Chief County Assessment Office has taxpayer advocates available each business day that can assist taxpayers with their assessment and appeal process questions.